patrickmmartin/pith-writings/et_tu_delphi/article.md

 * capability to hand-craft dynamic loading of code modules
 * all the usual crazy casting stuff some programmers like to do (rarely needed in Delphi)
 * inline assembly

+++ although, there were some funky compiler features that allowed for late-bound function calls, mainly to support scripting OLE objects.

 Contention: Delphi was inherently very dynamic for its time
 ---------------------------